top of page

 • What makes you relevant

-If that information isn’t clear, AI fills in the gaps itself.
-Often inaccurately.
-That’s when businesses start wondering why they’re suddenly harder to find, or why competitors are being mentioned instead of them.
+If this information isn’t clear, AI fills in the gaps itself—often inaccurately.
+That’s when businesses start wondering why they’re suddenly harder to find or why competitors are being mentioned instead of them.

-Since AI tools became mainstream, a whole layer of work has quietly appeared alongside normal website and SEO tasks.
+Since AI tools became mainstream, a whole layer of work has quietly emerged alongside traditional website and SEO tasks.
+This includes:

-• Rewriting pages so they answer real questions clearly
+• Rewriting pages to answer real questions clearly

-• Structuring content so it’s easy to understand, not just nice to read
+• Structuring content for easy understanding, not just pleasant reading

 • Adding FAQs that explain how things work in plain language

-• Making sure similar pages aren’t saying slightly different things
+• Ensuring similar pages don’t convey slightly different messages

-• Creating a few solid pieces that explain what you’re actually about
+• Creating solid pieces that explain what you’re genuinely about

-Most small businesses have been doing this informally, or not at all.
-Many consultants like myself, have been absorbing it quietly too.
+Most small businesses have been doing this informally or not at all.
+Many consultants, like myself, have been absorbing these changes quietly too.

-But it’s real work, real time and it really matters and that is the reason for this post.
+But this is real work.
+It requires time and effort, and it truly matters.
+That is the reason for this post.

 small business

-Nothing dramatic.
-At first.
+Nothing dramatic happens at first.
 Your site doesn’t break.
-Your business doesn’t disappear from search.
-But slowly:
+Your business doesn’t vanish from search results.
+But slowly, the consequences become apparent:

-• Fixing all this later becomes a much harder job, than doing it properly from the start.
+• Fixing these issues later becomes a much harder task than addressing them properly from the start.

-I'm already fixing this for a client who ignored the AI bandwagon with their last digital consultant and it's painful!
+I'm currently fixing this for a client who ignored the AI trend with their last digital consultant, and it’s painful!

-Digital visibility today is about being clear, staying human, and letting the right people find you without you having to shout too loudly.
+Digital visibility today is about being clear, staying human, and allowing the right people to find you without having to shout too loudly.

-Those that know me, know I am all about authenticity.
-I don't try and cheat the system or stuff keywords everywhere so you lose the soul of your copy.
-I ensure what you do is explained clearly, honestly and consistently with a large dose of humanity.
+Those who know me understand that I value authenticity.
+I don’t try to cheat the system or stuff keywords everywhere, losing the essence of your copy.
+I ensure that what you do is explained clearly, honestly, and consistently, with a large dose of humanity.

-It's time to stop sounding like everyone else and be understood without losing your voice.
+It’s time to stop sounding like everyone else and to be understood without losing your unique voice.

-When your website, content, search and AI visibility are aligned, the system works quietly in the background.
-When they aren’t, you end up doing more explaining, more correcting, and more firefighting.
+When your website, content, search, and AI visibility are aligned, the system works quietly in the background.
+When they aren’t, you end up doing more explaining, correcting, and firefighting.

 For most small businesses, this doesn’t mean constant content creation or big budgets.
 It means: